rashidmakki/rashidmakki/README.md

 ## Hi 👋 I am Rashid Makki!

 I am a developer who is passionate about stuff like Full Stack Development.
-Few tech that I enjoy working in are React, Redux , BootStrap, Node.js, PostgreSQL.
+Few tech that I enjoy working in are React, Redux , React Native , BootStrap, Node.js, PostgreSQL.
 I am actively looking for opportunities in Full Stack Development.

 - 👨🏽‍💻 Currently working, learning and growing my skillset in Backend Development, competitive coding, data structures and algorithms.
 - 🤝 Open for collaborations in fullstack development.